Mbappe to Liverpool? Klopp responds to reports Reds want PSG star | Goal.com

 "He is very important for us.
 He is the best young player that France has.
 He is world champion and even the best player in the world.
 This is not the time to destabilise or touch him."

-Mbappe is currently sideline with an adductor problem and will PSG's next Ligue 1 match against Brest.
+Mbappe is currently sidelined with an adductor problem and will PSG's next Ligue 1 match against Brest.

 Liverpool meanwhile face a massive Premier League clash against Manchester City on Sunday, with Klopp's side looking to extend their lead atop the table.

-The German coach has issued a rallying call to everyone involved with the club, encouraging them to make Anfield an absolute fortress.
+The German coach has issued a rallying call to everyone involved with the club, encouraging them to make Anfield an even greater fortress.

 "Everyone in the stadium has to be in absolutely top shape - even the guy who sells the hot dogs has to be in the top shape!" he said.